Word Gems

 E. That verse is true, as far as it goes, but I think it needs a little fine-tuning.

-K. Tell me what you mean, Elenchus, as you’re the philosopher in the family, but I have to tell you that right now I think I’m more confused than I’ve ever been in my life.
+K. Tell me what you mean, Elenchus, as you’re the philosopher in the family, but, I have to tell you that right now, I think I’m more confused than I’ve ever been in my life.

-E. In those moments of ecstatic revelation – yes, of course, I loved you and there was joy – but, as I recall the feelings just now, I'm seeing that this was a love and joy beyond their ordinary meanings... what I was really feeling is that...
+E. In those moments of my ecstatic revelation – yes, of course, I loved you and there was joy – but, as I recall the feelings just now, I'm seeing that this was a love and joy beyond their ordinary meanings... what I was really feeling is that...
 I became you.

 K. (silence)